Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## Product Requirements

 The original idea that inspired our project was a gamified fitness app to improve user health.
-After several ideation cycles, we settled on the idea of measuring user step-count.
+After several ideation cycles based on this principle, we settled on the idea of measuring user step-count as a proxy for user fitness.
+From this we developed the features and systems of our product.

 The most obvious user story that comes to mind is of the end-user - the person using our product to get fit, invest time and energy into gaining health for the Bean thereby increasing their own health.
 However, a key requirement for the success of this project is motivation for the end-user that goes beyond just walking a lot, which would eventially become repetitive and boring.
 Additionally, this would quickly lead to a fitness plateau as the user would walk enough to keep the Bean alive and no more, thus placing a ceiling on their potential benefit from our project.
 To solve this we introduced the idea of challenges, to make exercise closer to a game with concrete objectives and rewards, and introduce an element of competition which will further encourage end-users to use the product longer.
 We considered letting users themselves upload challenges and compete against each other, however with a large playerbase we thought this would create an overwhelming amount of challenges (a scaling issue), and also remove incentive to create challenges with a suitably difficult effort/reward ratio.